Background pattern

 Lanvis and the sun

-Other medications and Lanvis
+Other medicines and Lanvis

-Inform your doctor, pharmacist, or nurse if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor, pharmacist, or nurse if you are taking, have recently taken, or might take any other medicines.

-In particular, inform your doctor or pharmacist if you are taking any of the following:
+In particular, tell your doctor or pharmacist if you are taking any of the following:

 • sulfasalazine: used for rheumatoid arthritis or ulcerative colitis.

-• mercaptopurine - cytotoxic drug (patients with a tumor resistant to mercaptopurine will not respond to Lanvis).
+• mercaptopurine - a cytotoxic drug (patients with a tumor resistant to mercaptopurine will not respond to Lanvis).

 Vaccination while taking Lanvis